Andrew Glennon Fires Back On Instagram After ‘Mystery Woman’ Comments, Talks Amber Portwood Relationship

 “She said herself to her psychiatrist that she felt like a ticking time bomb and didn’t want the relationship to be sabotaged.”

 Fans were shocked to learn that Amber Portwood had been arrested back in July.
-She was charged with domestic battery after an alleged argument with Andrew.
-Reportedly, she wielded a machete during the argument.
+She was charged with domestic battery after an alleged argument with Andrew where she reportedly wielded a machete during the argument.
 Amber spoke out briefly about that on the Teen Mom OG reunion and seemed to suggest that those claims were false.